Timor-Leste: Portuguese era (1769–1975)

 During World War II, Dili was occupied by the Allies in 1941, and later by the Japanese beginning in 1942.
 The mountainous interior of the colony became the scene of a guerrilla campaign, known as the Battle of Timor.
 Waged by East Timorese volunteers and Allied forces against the Japanese, the struggle killed between 40,000 and 70,000 East Timorese civilians.
 The Japanese eventually drove the last of the Australian and Allied forces out in early 1943.
 Portuguese control resumed, however, after Japanese surrender at the end of World War II.

 Portugal began investment in the colony in the 1950s, funding education and promoting coffee exports, but the economy did not improve substantially and infrastructure improvements were limited.
 Yearly growth rates remained low, near 2%.
-Following the 1974 Portuguese revolution, Portugal effectively abandoned its colony in Timor, and civil war between East Timorese political parties broke out in 1975.
+The formation of political parties and debates about independence following the 1974 Portuguese revolution led to a civil war in 1975.
+The small Portuguese administration fled, unable to reassert control.

 The Revolutionary Front for an Independent East Timor (Fretilin) resisted a Timorese Democratic Union (UDT) coup attempt in August 1975, and unilaterally declared independence on 28 November 1975.
 Fearing a communist state within the Indonesian Archipelago, the Indonesian military launched an invasion of East Timor on 7 December 1975.
 Indonesia declared East Timor its 27th province on 17 July 1976.
 The United Nations Security Council opposed the invasion, and the territory's nominal status in the UN remained as "non-self-governing territory under Portuguese administration".